The term might be a familiar one, but many people find themselves asking “what is paid market research?”

 Market research provides a company with a very clear picture of how their product or service is received by their customers.
 It also helps companies make better-informed business decisions.
 It is valuable because:

-• By exploring how customers respond through paid market research, companies can tailor their offerings to the customers and have a much better idea of how it will perform
+By exploring how consumers respond through paid market research, companies can tailor their offerings to the customers and have a much better idea of how it will perform.

-• Better understanding of customer behaviour, such as why the customer made their purchase
+Through paid market research, businesses and brands can gain a better understanding of customer behaviour, such as why the customer made their purchase.

 What are the different types of paid market research?

-• Focus groups.
-A small group of people, generally between 6 and 10, are gathered together to discuss a product or service.
+A small group of people, generally between six and 10, are gathered together either face-to-face or online to discuss a product or service.
 These groups allow for spontaneous and honest reactions from the participants.

-• One-to-one interviews.
-Meeting someone face-to-face allows the interviewer to gather rich, first-hand data about someone’s thoughts and feelings related to a product or service.
+Meeting someone face-to-face or online allows the interviewer to gather rich, first-hand data about someone’s thoughts and feelings related to a product or service.

 Quantitative research uses measurable data (such as statistics) to uncover patterns and formulate facts about customers.